freedomofpress/securedrop-docs/docs/development/setup_development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you are ready to get your own copy of the source code.
-Visit our repository_ fork it and clone it on your local machine.
+Visit our repository_, fork it, and clone it on your local machine.

 .. code:: sh

    git clone git@github.com:<your_github_username>/securedrop.git

 .. note:: Pull requests should be opened against the ``develop`` branch of our
    repository_, which is the primary branch used for development.

 Using the Docker Environment